 SUNY Broome established its Institutional Review Board (IRB) in fulfillment of federal policy on the protection of Human Subjects during the conduct of a research or study.
 The federal government views research as any systematic investigation that includes research development, testing and evaluation aimed at contributing to general knowledge.
 See the federal Office of Human Research Protection website for more information here.
+Review the Belmont Report, written by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, which outlines the basic ethical principles and guidelines that address ethical issues arising from the conduct of research with human subjects.

 At SUNY Broome, all human subject research work is required to go through the IRB review process.
 The IRB committee decides whether an application meets the requirements of exempt status, expedited review or full review.
 The IRB committee is made up of representatives of varied background across campus with expert knowledge to determine whether or not a proposed research meets federal expectations on the protection of human subjects.